Magnus Futsal

-Sorocaba Futsal, currently known as Magnus Futsal for sponsorship reasons, is a Brazilian futsal club from Sorocaba, São Paulo.
-Founded in January, 2014 it has won one Liga Futsal and two Liga Paulista de Futsal.
+Magnus Futsal, previously known as Sorocaba Futsal, is a Brazilian futsal club from Sorocaba, São Paulo.
+Founded in January, 2014 it has won two Liga Nacional de Futsal, two Liga Paulista de Futsal and two Copa Libertadores de Futsal.

 History

 Sorocaba Futsal was founded in January 2014 as Futsal Brasil Kirin after their first sponsor Brasil Kirin.
-In their first season Sorocaba won the Liga Futsal and the Liga Paulista de Futsal.
+In their first season Sorocaba won the Liga Nacional de Futsal and the Liga Paulista de Futsal.

 In 2016 Sorocaba changed to a new sponsor and adopted the name Magnus Futsal after them.